Have you heard about the thyroid gland but not really sure what it does?

 In fact, studies show that 23% of women with hypothyroidism experience some form of period irregularity.

-what menstrual changes can hyperthyroidism cause?
+What menstrual changes can hyperthyroidism cause?

 Hyperthyroidism can cause elevated levels of prolactin in your blood, which can weaken your ovulation process.